About ten years after the Oscar-winning documentary "An Inconvenient Truth," a sequel was made called "An Inconvenient Sequel: Truth to Power."

 Al Gore adds that warming oceans also lead to more precipitation as water evaporates.
 "This means that every storm is different now because it takes place in a warmer and wetter world."
 He also says that certain extreme precipitation events occur, which are now known as "rain bombs."

-Al Gore declares that there was a severe drought in Syria between 2006 and 2010, which was record-breaking.
+Al Gore declares in "An Inconvenient Sequel" that there was a severe drought in Syria between 2006 and 2010, which was record-breaking.

 60% of all the farms in Syria were destroyed, and 80% of all their livestock were killed.